mjesbar/jobpost/README.md

 ## Review
 This project collects information about job posts published in 'Computrabajo' and classiffy 3 tables in different aspects.
-Those tables organize and structs many data relevant for the one whose purpose is searach for a job.
-The information structed and stored at there like wheater require such programming language, english speaking, or domains certain software.
+Those tables organize and struct many data relevant for the one whose purpose is to search for a job.
+The information structured and stored is wheater require such programming language, english speaking, or domains certain software.

 ## Project Diagram
 ![ProjectaDiagram](./diagrams/diagram4.png "ProjectaDiagram")

 ## Running the Project
-'the project is only reproducible if you meet the following requirement in your premise'
+the project is only reproducible if you meet the following requirement in your premise.

 - An Amazon Web Services Account, Using a full-permissions account.
 (Not root, but admin)
 - python==3.9